Backends#

 After analyzing the instances, it is assumed that the shape of the instance won’t change any more.
 It is therefore important that you write your model functions in such a way that the port combinations present in your s-matrix never changes!

-NOTE: we used to do this analysis step in analyze_circuit by just looking at the connections present.
+we used to do this analysis step in analyze_circuit by just looking at the connections present.
 However, this inherently assumed dense connectivity within the model.
 This is pretty inefficient for large sparse models with many ports.
 Ideally, however, we should be able to analyze the shape of our instances without running their models with default parameters…

 The analyze_circuit step should statically analyze the connections and ports and should return an analyzed object.
 This object contains all the static objects that are needed for circuit computation but won’t be recalculated when any parameters of the circuit change.
-See KLU backend for a non-trivial implementation of the circuit analyzation.
+See KLU Backend (below) for a non-trivial implementation of the circuit analyzation.

 The evaluate_circuit step evaluates the circuit for given SType instances, given whatever analysis object was returned from the analyze_circuit step and the instance STypes.